May 14, 2026

 Schema Validation Workflow

-1. Test the URL in Google Rich Results Test
+1. Test the URL in Google’s Rich Results Test.

-4. Wait 14 to 21 days for Google to update its index
+4. Give Google 14 to 21 days to update its index.

-5. Check Search Console's Enhancements report for any schema-related errors
+5. Check Search Console’s Enhancements report for errors found at scale.

 Meta Tags That Still Matter in 2026

-Schema gets the attention, but the two meta tags Google reads on every page still decide how often people click.
-They are not direct ranking factors, yet a weak title tag can bury a page that deserves to rank.
+Schema gets the attention, but two ordinary meta tags still decide how often people click — and a weak title can bury a page that deserves to rank.

 • Meta description.
-Under 155 characters, written as ad copy with a reason to click and a soft call to action.
-Google may rewrite it, but a strong one wins the click often enough to matter.
+Under 155 characters, written like ad copy — a reason to click plus a soft call to action.
+Google rewrites plenty, but a strong one still wins clicks.

-Every page needs a unique title and description.
-Duplicate meta tags across service pages is one of the most common issues I find on dental sites.
+And every page needs its own unique title and description — duplicate meta tags copied across service pages are among the most common problems I flag in audits.

 Connecting Your Schema Into One Entity

-Individual schema blocks are good.
-Linked schema is better.
-Google builds an entity graph of your practice, and you can guide it by connecting the pieces with @id references.
+Individual schema blocks are good; linked schema is better.
+Google builds an entity graph of your practice — a map of how your pages relate — and you can guide it with @id references.

 • Give your Dentist entity a stable @id, such as your homepage URL with a #dentist fragment.

-• On Service pages, point the provider field back to that same @id instead of redefining the practice each time.
+• On Service pages, point the provider field at that same @id instead of redefining the practice each time.

 • On location pages, reference the parent Dentist entity so a multi-location practice reads as one brand, not five strangers.

-1. Title tag is unique, under 60 characters, with the keyword up front.
+1. Title tag is unique, under 60 characters, keyword up front.

 2. Meta description is unique, under 155 characters, and reads like ad copy.